-We face an inherent business risk related to the sale of $TPOXX^{TM}$ and any other products that we successfully develop and the testing of our product candidates in clinical trials.
+We face an inherent business risk related to the sale of TPOXXTM and any other products that we successfully develop and the testing of our product candidates in clinical trials.

-TPOXXTM is currently identified as a covered countermeasure under a Public Readiness and Emergency Preparedness Act (the "PREP Act") declaration issued in October 2008, as amended, which provides us with substantial immunity with respect to the manufacture, administration or use of TPOXXTM.
+TPOXXTM is currently identified as a covered countermeasure under a PREP Act declaration issued in October 2008, which provides us with substantial immunity with respect to the manufacture, administration or use of TPOXXTM.
 Under our BARDA Contract, the U.S. government should indemnify us against claims by third parties for death, personal injury and other damages related to TPOXXTM, including reasonable litigation and settlement costs, to the extent that the claim or loss results from specified risks not covered by insurance or caused by our grossly negligent or criminal behavior.
 The collection process can be lengthy and complicated, and there is no guarantee that we will be able to recover these amounts from the U.S. government.